NickMcSweeney/game.ai/README.md

 This project used [Poetry](https://github.com/python-poetry/poetry) for managing python version (plus other things).

+This project uses the SerpentAI framework and therefore requires **Redis** to be installed and running on your computer.
+Go [here](https://github.com/SerpentAI/SerpentAI/wiki/Linux-Installation-Guide#redis) for more info.

 > If you don't want to bother with all this, just run the `setup.sh` script, it will perform all the following tasks.
 At that point you are free to *Launch* the AI

 + In *game.ai* `git pull` latest version